 Assessing your current financial position and your future goals (and expectations) will help identify the ideal use for additional funds or maybe even prove that paying more on your mortgage is advantageous.

-So, conversely, what are the alternatives (instead of making extra principal payments) and what could the benefits be?
+So, conversely, what are the alternatives (instead of making extra payments), and what could the benefits be?

 If you’re having a hard time with credit card debt like many Americans, it’s more than likely you don’t have enough available cash to commit to paying extra on your mortgage.
 Your credit card rates are going to be significantly higher than your home loan interest rate so it makes sense to tackle credit card debt first.
 Credit cards typically carry the highest cost to borrow with an average variable interest rate of about 16%.

 Save for an emergency.
-We recommend setting aside 3 to 6 months worth of living expenses in savings just in case you lose your job or incur unexpected costs.
+We recommend setting aside three to six months' worth of living expenses in savings in case you lose your job or incur unexpected costs.
 Without those financial reserves in place, you could put your mortgage in jeopardy, which includes the extra money you worked so hard to put toward it if you’re making extra mortgage payments

 Consider how long you plan to stay in your home.
 If you won’t realize the benefit of making extra payments before you plan to sell the home, investing what you would have paid extra might be a more wise choice.

 The short answer is, it depends.
-The best way to see if making additional payments on your mortgage makes financial sense for you is to determine your most important goal.
+Some homeowners will want to explore the possibility of a future lower mortgage payment by paying down principal now.
 You may feel strongly that shortening the length of your loan is ideal.
 Or you may want to build wealth separately and save the difference.
 Essentially it comes down to a few financial and homeownership goals that help you either save time, money, or a little of both.